Generic Name: diltiazem hydrochloride

 Capsules also contain: FD&C Blue #1, gelatin, hypromellose, magnesium stearate, microcrystalline cellulose, ethyl acrylate and methyl methacrylate copolymer, polysorbate, povidone, simethicone emulsion, sucrose stearate, talc, and titanium dioxide.

 The therapeutic effects of diltiazem HCl CD are believed to be related to its ability to inhibit the cellular influx of calcium ions during membrane depolarization of cardiac and vascular smooth muscle.

 Mechanisms of Action

-Angina.
-Diltiazem HCl CD has been shown to produce increases in exercise tolerance, probably due to its ability to reduce myocardial oxygen demand.
-This is accomplished via reductions in heart rate and systemic blood pressure at submaximal and maximal work loads.
+Angina: Diltiazem HCl CD has been shown to produce increases in exercise tolerance, probably due to its ability to reduce myocardial oxygen demand.
+This is accomplished via reductions in heart rate and systemic blood pressure at submaximal and maximal workloads.
 Diltiazem has been shown to be a potent dilator of coronary arteries, both epicardial and subendocardial.
-Spontaneous and ergonovine-induced coronary artery spasm are inhibited by diltiazem.
+Spontaneous and ergonovine-induced coronary artery spasms are inhibited by diltiazem.

 Hemodynamic and Electrophysiologic Effects

 Like other calcium channel antagonists, diltiazem decreases sinoatrial and atrioventricular conduction in isolated tissues and has a negative inotropic effect in isolated preparations.
 In the intact animal, prolongation of the AH interval can be seen at higher doses.